smurphos/nemo_actions_and_cinnamon_scripts/README.md

 # Miscellaneous tweaks

-## GTK over-ride
+## GTK over-ride for Cinnamon

-This small gtk,css file is intended to 1) Improve visibility of desktop icon labels on light coloured backgrounds and 2) Increase the width of scroll bars in GTK3 apps.
-It will also make the scrollbars react to changes in text scaling.
+This small gtk.css file over-rides is intended to improve visibility of desktop icon labels and screen-saver / screen-locker text on light coloured backgrounds.
+It also increases the width of scroll bars in GTK3 apps and allows the scrollbars size to vary with changes in text scaling factor.

 [gtk.css](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.config/gtk-3.0/gtk.css)